All the Sins

-All the Sins (Kaikki synnit) is a Finnish crime drama television series created and written by film director Mika Ronkainen and journalist Merja Aakko.
-The series is set in a deeply religious Laestadian Lutheran community in Varjakka, northern Finland.
+All the Sins (Kaikki synnit) is a Finnish crime drama television series created and written by film director Mika Ronkainen and screenwriter-journalist Merja Aakko.
+The series is set in a deeply religious Laestadian Lutheran community in northern Finland.
+The series was mainly shot in the Oulu region, northern Finland.

 The first season of the series, commissioned by Elisa Viihde, premiered in Finland in April 2019 and the second season in October 2020.
-The third and final season of 'All the Sins' was released in Finland in December 2022, and internationally in 2023.
+The third and final season of All the Sins was released in Finland in December 2022, and internationally in 2023.

 Plot

 Season 1

 After leaving home 10 years ago, detective Lauri Räihä is sent to investigate the murders of two men in the small northern Finnish town where he grew up.
 The investigation offers a way to escape couples' therapy and his failing relationship with his husband.
 But going home forces him to face his family and the deeply religious Laestadian community that rejected him many years previously.
 Together with his partner, Sanna Tervo, a carefree soul on the surface, but also someone who has their own difficult past, Lauri seeks answers to the case only to discover other truths about himself, his home town, and whether one has the power to forgive all sins.